 Female infertility DiagnosticsAbout infertility

-Infertility is diagnosed after 1 year of attempted conception without success in couples aged up to 35 years, or 6 month in couples where women are more than 35 year old.
+Infertility is diagnosed after 1 year of attempted conception without success in couples aged up to 35 years, or 6 month in couples where a women is more than 35 year old.
 There are a lot of factors, which can cause female infertility.
-Therefore only after an all-round examination can we evaluate the causes of female infertility.
+Therefore only after an all-round examination we can evaluate the causes of female infertility.

 Fertility test may include:

-- Medical examination – the first contact with the patient, when we will decide which test is the most appropriate to in accordance with your medical history, the time of infertility, lifestyle and so on.
+- Medical examination – the first contact with the patient, where we decide which test is the most appropriate in accordance with your medical history, the time of infertility, lifestyle and so on.

 - Vaginal ultrasound – during this procedure we examine your ovaries, uterus and tubes.
 Ultrasound scan allows evaluate ovarian reserve through the follicles count, confirm the ovulation, predict the response to hormonal stimulation.
 Also it is possible to detect the presence of cysts and endometriosis signs on the ovaries which may cause infertility.
 During ultrasound scan, the lining of uterus is examined.
 The lining can be too thick or too thin, have different inclusions (polyps) which can cause infertility.
 Uterus is carefully examined for fibroids which can deform the uterus cavity.

 - Hormonal examination – usually performed in the first days (2nd, 3rd or 4th) of the cycle.
 The most common hormones which have to be controlled, are: FSH, LH, AMH, Prolactyn, TRH, TRH-antibodies, TPO-antibodies.
 They influence the ovulation process, the implantation process, and can predict the response to hormonal stimulation.